GiladTsfaty/NLP_News-Tweets_Analysis/README.md

 The project directory contains the following files and folders:

-- `.idea/`: Contains project-specific settings and configurations for PyCharm.
 - `bbc_sample.csv`: Sample tweets from BBC.
 - `cnn_sample.csv`: Sample tweets from CNN.
 - `NLP Final Project.docx`: Documentation of the project. (in hebrew)